MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 [*Must-fix*]

-The [`samplePrompts`](../resources/schema/manifest-schema.md#composeextensionscommands) property guides users on how to use the various extensiosn within Copilot.
+The [`samplePrompts`](../resources/schema/manifest-schema.md#composeextensionscommands) property guides users on how to use the various extensions within Copilot.

 <!--Copilot uses the sample prompts to display the prompts for the user.-->
  The prompts must be adaptable to different locales and clear across different commands. <!--Sample prompts are available for First Run Experience (FRE) within Copilot for Microsoft 365 when a user first installs or enables a plugin.-->